ProofGeneral/PG/ci/doc/README.md

   Coq](#coq-ci) in this document.
 - It determines missing docker images and generates command lines for building them.
-- It determines superfluous docker images and deletes them.
+- It determines superfluous docker images and offers to delete them.
 - It generates the lines that are needed to update `.github/workflows/test.yml`.
+- It can update this document and `test.yml` in place.

 ## Release table